How to Represent Yourself in Divorce Court

 It effectively means costly legal bills or the daunting prospect of going it alone for separating couples.

-Representing yourself does not mean that you have to complete everything in your divorce yourself.
+Furthermore, representing yourself does not mean that you have to complete everything in your divorce yourself.
 Completing the divorce paperwork can be time consuming and stressful, and that’s not to say you will do it correct as it can be tricky.

 Every official court document you will need to complete your own divorce will be completed, checked and sent you via email or post within 24 hours.
 This means you can handle the court process and ending your marriage yourself.